Signed Into Law

 Which agencies enforce SB1620?

-SB1620 is enforced by Texas Forensic Science Commission (TFSC) and Office of Court Administration (OCA).
+SB1620 is enforced by Office of Court Administration (OCA) and Texas Forensic Science Commission (TFSC).

 Q

-The compliance urgency for SB1620 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1620 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q